zsanett28/Data-Structures/README.md

 # Data Structures

-Implementation of the fundamental data structures and algorithms in Java through a console application.
+Implementation of the fundamental data structures and algorithms in Java and using them in console applications.

 ## Motivation